-Benefit Description You pay Vision services (testing, treatment, and supplies) СДНР Value Option Office visit for eye examinations for covered diagnoses, such as cataract, diabetic retinopathy and In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance glaucoma Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) when purchased within one year In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan In-Network: 20% of the Plan allowance Out-of-Network: 50% of the Plan Tests and their interpretations for covered diagnoses, such as: allowance and the difference, if any, between our allowance and the billed amount allowance and the difference, if any, between our allowance and the billed amount - Fundus photography - Visual field - Corneal pachymetry Note: We only cover the standard intraocular lens prosthesis, such as for cataract surgery.
+Benefit Description You pay Vision services (testing, treatment, and supplies) СДНР Value Option Office visit for eye examinations for covered diagnoses, such as cataract, diabetic retinopathy In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance and glaucoma Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) In-Network: 20% of the Plan allowance Out-of-Network: 50% of the In-Network: 20% of the Plan allowance Out-of-Network: 50% of the when purchased within one year Tests and their interpretations for covered diagnoses, such as: Fundus photography Visual field Plan allowance and the difference, if any, between our allowance and the billed amount Plan allowance and the difference, if any, between our allowance and the billed amount - Corneal pachymetry Note: We only cover the standard intraocular lens prosthesis, such as for cataract surgery.
 Note: For childhood preventive vision screenings see Preventive care, children in Section 5.
 Note: See CDHP Section 5(i).
 Health tools and resources for discounts available for vision care.
-Not covered: All charges All charges Eyeglasses or contact lenses and examinations for them, except as described above Eye exercises and orthoptics Radial keratotomy and other refractive surgery Refractions Foot care CDHP Value Option Nonsurgical routine foot care when you are under active treatment for a metabolic or peripheral vascular In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance disease, such as diabetes Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Surgical procedures for routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance Open cutting, such as the removal of bunions or bone spurs Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and • Extracorporeal shock wave treatment (when symptoms have existed for at least 6 months and other standard methods of treatment have been unsuccessful) the billed amount the billed amount
+Not covered: All charges All charges • Eyeglasses or contact lenses and examinations for them, except as described above • Eye exercises and orthoptics Radial keratotomy and other refractive surgery • Refractions Foot care CDHP Value Option Nonsurgical routine foot care when you are under active treatment for a metabolic or peripheral In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance vascular disease, such as diabetes Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Surgical procedures for routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes In-Network: 20% of the Plan allowance In-Network: 20% of the Plan allowance Open cutting, such as the removal of bunions or bone spurs Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount Out-of-Network: 50% of the Plan allowance and the difference, if any, between our allowance and the billed amount